 To the left of the Honkan stands the Hyokeikan, the oldest building on the grounds, which was built in 1909 in celebration of the Taisho Emperor's wedding.
 The Hyokeikan is a representative example of Western-style architecture during the Meiji Period and is registered as an important cultural property.
 The building is primarily used for temporary exhibitions and has undergone several renovations over the years to maintain the structure.

 To the right of the Honkan stands the Toyokan building, designed in 1968 by Japanese architect Taniguchi Yoshiro.
 The building features galleries displaying Asian art and artifacts from China, Korea, Southeast Asia, Central Asia, India and Egypt.
-Behind the Honkan stands the Heiseikan, a fairly recent addition to the museum built to commemorate the Crown Prince's wedding in 1993.
+Behind the Honkan stands the Heiseikan, a fairly recent addition to the museum built to commemorate the then Crown Prince's wedding in 1993.
 It houses exhibitions on ancient Japanese cultures as well as large scale special exhibitions.

 The museum's newest building, the Horyuji Homotsukan or the Gallery of Horyuji Treasures, was built to house a collection of religious objects consisting mostly of small, intricate statues and copper relief images donated by Horyuji Temple in Nara.
 The building was designed by Taniguchi Yoshio (son of Toyokan architect Taniguchi Yoshiro) whose minimalist style can also be seen in his other projects including the Heisei Chishinkan at the Kyoto National Museum, the Sea Life Aquarium at Tokyo's Kasai Rinkai Park and the Mimoca Art Museum in Marugame, as well as the Museum of Modern Art in New York.